About the Energy and Water Ombudsman SA

 Energy and Water Ombudsman SA

-He has extensive general management experience in a number of large service organisations and experience in a number of disciplines including customer services, corporate affairs, support services, property, project management, contract management, process improvement and change management.
+He has extensive senior management experience in a number of large service organisations and experience in a number of disciplines including customer services, corporate affairs and support services.

 A significant portion of his career has involved responsibility for the delivery and improvement of customer facing services, customer assistance programs and the resolution of customer related matters.

 Sandy is a former Director of the Energy Industry Ombudsman Scheme in SA and has also served as a Director on the Boards of the Energy and Water Ombudsman Schemes of Victoria and NSW.
-He is currently the Chair of the Centres Advisory Committee for St Vincent de Paul Society SA.
+He is currently a Vice President of the St Vincent de Paul Society SA and the Chair of the Centres Advisory Committee of the Society.

-He holds tertiary qualifications in property and business management.
+He holds qualifications in property and business management.

 In the beginning